zohaibjawed940/shopify-ai-assistant/README.md

 ### Editing the prompt
 - Modify [`app/prompts/prompts.json`](./app/prompts/prompts.json) to align the agent’s tone and brand voice.
 - This repo includes 2 prompts, a standard assistant and an enthusiastic assistant.
 By default, it uses the standard assistant.
-Go to [chat.jsx](./app/routes/chat.jsx) and set the prompt type to whichever one you like on this line `const promptType = "standardAssistant";`
+- To switch to a different prompt, go to your admin portal, navigate to Online Store > themes.
+Click Customize button, and then select app embeds icon in the sidebar.
+Click on your app extension, you should see a dropdown selector for system prompt where you can choose between standard and enthusiastic assistant.

 ### Changing the UI
 - Use the extension folder: `extensions/chat-bubble/`